 Candidates for this program must hold a professional license in one of the following areas: special education, communication disorders, or school psychology.
 Candidates must have a master’s degree or be enrolled in a master’s program.

-Currently, there are three courses in this program that are taken as a cohort: A675, A735, and A695.
-The cohort begins in Spring of each year with A675, Leadership in Special Education.
+Currently, there are three courses in this program that are taken as a cohort: A 676, A735, and A695.
+The cohort begins in Spring of each year with A676, Leading Special Education Services.
 This course meets one day a month from January to May at a location in Indianapolis.
 The second course, A735, Unified Systems meets for a full week in the summer in Bloomington.
 The final course, A695 is a fall practicum and is completed in the student’s home district.

 All other courses for this licensure can be taken outside of the cohort at the student’s convenience.